Sudoku91Sudoku91

 Samurai Sudoku Rules

-All standard Sudoku rules apply to each of the five 9×9 grids independently: every row, column, and 3×3 box within each grid must contain the digits 1 through 9 exactly once.
+Each of the five 9×9 grids follows normal Sudoku rules: every row, column, and 3×3 box within a grid gets digits 1–9 exactly once.

-Each Samurai Sudoku puzzle has exactly one solution.
-The overlapping regions provide the 'bridges' that connect the grids and ensure the puzzle can be solved logically without guessing.
+Every Samurai Sudoku puzzle has exactly one solution.
+The overlapping regions act as bridges between grids, making sure the whole thing can be solved through pure logic.

 How to Solve Samurai Sudoku

-Start with the center grid - it shares 3×3 boxes with all four corner grids, making it the most constrained region.
-Any digit you place in the center grid's overlap boxes immediately constrains two grids at once, giving you maximum information per move.
+Begin with the center grid.
+It shares boxes with all four corners, so it's the most constrained region on the board.
+Every digit you place in those overlap boxes constrains two grids simultaneously - maximum bang for your buck.

 Samurai Sudoku Strategies & Tips

-Use overlap boxes as leverage: Whenever you place a digit in a shared 3×3 box, immediately check the adjacent grid for new singles or eliminations.
-The back-and-forth between grids is the key to efficient solving.
+Treat overlap boxes as leverage.
+Every time you place a digit in a shared region, jump to the adjacent grid and check for new singles or eliminations.
+That back-and-forth is the engine of efficient solving.

 Samurai Sudoku vs Regular Sudoku

-Despite the larger scale, the fundamental logic is the same - you're still placing digits 1–9 using elimination and deduction.
-The overlap regions add strategic depth but not complexity: cells in shared boxes have more constraints (peers in two grids), which actually provides more information to work with.
-Many solvers find the cross-grid deductions deeply satisfying.
+The logic underneath is still the same - placing 1–9 through elimination and deduction.
+Overlap regions add strategic depth without extra complexity, since cells in shared boxes actually give you more information to work with.
+Plenty of solvers find the cross-grid deductions the most satisfying part.

 Frequently Asked Questions